 Our quality programs include half-day preschool and full-day preschool programs.
 Both preschool programs (ages 3-5) are designed to support the whole child, including social, emotional, cognitive, academic and physical growth.
 Children are engaged in active learning experiences throughout the day.

-For the school calendar, menu and a wrap-up of school activities, visit the Stephens College Children’s School website.
+For the school calender, lunch menus, photos and other updates, visit the Stephens College Children's School website.

 - Children and college students have an intrinsic desire to learn and construct knowledge by interacting upon the world.